Local Authority (LA)-Funded Social Care & PA Support

 - Making use of necessary facilities or services in the local community including public transport and recreational facilities or services

-- Carrying out any caring responsibilities you have for a child
+- Carrying out any caring responsibilities you have for a child.

 3. Therefore, because you cannot meet at least two of these specified outcomes there is, or is likely to be, a significant impact on your personal wellbeing.

-Wellbeing: this describes your:
+Wellbeing describes your:

 - dignity (including being treated with respect)